aiman-al-masoud/deixiscript/docs/thesis/2-programming-languages.typ

 Just like there are thousands of natural languages, some of which are used and understood all over the world, and many more of which are only used by a relatively restricted number of speakers; so too there are myriads of programming languages: some of which have achieved world-fame and are widespread in the industry, and many more of which remain relatively esoteric.

+The evolution of programming languages also mirrors that of natural languages, to some degree, and some are critical of this state of affairs.

 It is usually much easier for a programmer to master multiple programming languages during the course of his or her lifetime, than it is for him or her to master the same number of natural languages.
 This is at least in part due to the objective complexity of any natural language as compared to any programming language (we just don't notice it as human beings); but it is also in part due to the fact that programming languages (even, possibly, very different looking ones) generally fall into a restricted number of groupings, identified by their dominant programming paradigm.

 As we will see, some of the most popular programming paradigms of all times are: procedural programming, object oriented programming, functional programming and logical programming.
 Some languages tend to stick to a specific paradigm more than other languages, emphasizing the paradigm's "purity" over the possibility of a hybrid approach; other languages are know as "multi-paradigm" because they support or even encourage the use of different paradigms for different kinds of tasks; some paradigms mix well together, and others do so to a lesser degree.